 - Do more root canals faster and easier = less time and more comfortable

-By catching and fixing problems while they’re small, the treatment is less expensive, faster, and keeps more of your healthy tooth structure.
-Long-term, the more of your tooth structure we keep, the better.
+By catching and fixing problems while they’re small, the treatment is less expensive, faster, and keeps more of your healthy tooth.
+The more of your tooth structure we keep, the better.
 It means that you’ll have more tooth to work with if there’s a different problem later on.

 How Teeth Look Through the Microscope

-Another benefit of microscopes is the ability to document your treatment with photos and videos.
+Another benefit of microscope enhanced dentistry is the ability to document your treatment with photos and videos.
 What are the benefits to documenting your treatment through a microscope?

 - Show you by projecting the live video feed or snapshots on the big TV screens on the wall or ceiling

 - Send photos or videos to specialists for consultation